Wildlander-mod/wildlander-mod.github.io/_01Support/CTDs.md

 {:toc}
 </details>

-# Crashing while Playing

-Skyrim with Wildlander creates crash-logs.
-You can access these crash-logs by using the button on the advanced page of the launcher.
+Skyrim with Wildlander creates crash logs.
+You can access these crash logs by using the button on the advanced page of the launcher.
+Important - If your game is freezing rather than crashing, then the cause of the freeze is most likely to be a ["out of memory" error](https://wiki.wildlandermod.com/01Support/CTDs/#crash-to-desktop-when-entering-a-building-or-on-finalising-setup-error-code-fissdll4481-or-skyrimseexed6ddda)

 The first line of the Crash indicates the Crash code - and the process which crashes.
 E.g

 * Unhandled native exception occurred at 0x7FFEF914CE66 (skse64_1_5_97.dll+5CE66) on thread 7360!
 * Unhandled native exception occurred at 0x7FF6C59F2BEF (SkyrimSE.exe+132BEF) on thread 1552!
 * Unhandled native exception occurred at 0x7FFD09DC23A0 (atidxx64.dll+523A0) on thread 6944!